libigl/libigl/tutorial/tutorial.md

 Bounded biharmonic weights are one such technique that casts weight computation as a constrained optimization problem [#jacobson_2011][].
-The weights enforce smoothness by minimizing a smoothness energy: the familiar Laplacian energy:
+The weights enforce smoothness by minimizing the familiar Laplacian energy:

  $\sum\limits_{i = 1}^m \int_S (\Delta w_i)^2 dA$